Types of surgery for vulval cancer

 A team of doctors and other healthcare professionals recommend the best treatment and care for you.
 They are called a multidisciplinary team (MDT).

 There are different types of surgery for vulval cancer.
 The type of surgery you have depends on different factors such as:

 - where the cancer is on your vulva and how far it has spread

-- the depth of the cancer – the surgeon must remove all the cancer together with a border of healthy tissue round it
+- the depth of the cancer.
+This is because your surgeon must remove all the cancer together with a border of healthy tissue around it

 - whether the cancer has spread to the lymph nodes in your groin

-Your surgeon will try to leave as much normal skin as possible while making sure that the cancer is completely taken away.
+Your surgeon aims to remove all of the cancer while keeping as much healthy skin as possible.
 Removing all the cancer is the most important factor in trying to cure the cancer.
-Many women with vulval cancer are cured with surgery alone.
+Some women with vulval cancer only need surgery to cure their cancer.

 Types of surgery

 You might have a wide local excision.
 This is when the surgeon removes an area of your vulva.
 For larger cancers, your surgeon might need to remove a larger part of your vulva.
 This is called a partial vulvectomy.